-Blanchard believes this phenomenon grows stronger with each boy a woman bears.
+Blanchard believes that this phenomenon grows stronger with each boy a woman bears.
 Studies have found that a man without older brothers has about a 2 percent chance of being gay, but one with four older brothers has a 6 percent chance.
 (Meanwhile, other studies have found the relationship to be weak or nonexistent.)
 As psychologist Ritch Savin-Williams writes in an accompanying commentary, the outcome for any given baby boy might depend on the timing of the immune response and the fetus’s susceptibility to the antibodies.

-The review paper authors do rule out one explanation for homosexuality, however: That tolerance for gay people encourages more people to become gay.
+The review-paper authors do rule out one explanation for homosexuality, however: That tolerance for gay people encourages more people to become gay.

 “Homosexual orientation does not increase in frequency with social tolerance, although its expression (in behavior and in open identification) may do so,” they write.